shepherdjerred/scout-for-lol/README.md

 ## Technical Notes

-- Written in TypeScript with Deno
+- Written in TypeScript with Bun
-- Report generation library supports Deno and Node
 - Reports can be generated as SVGs, PNGs, or React components